neilenns/mobiflight-docs/content/devices/lcd/configuring-output/index.md

 ### Select the module to use for display

-Use the **Name / Number** dropdown to select the [module](/devices/seven-segment-display/adding-device) that should display the output value.
+Use the **Display** dropdown to select the [module](/devices/lcd/adding-device) that should display the output value.
 If more than one module is connected in series, use the number dropdown to specify which module in series will display the value.

 {{< screenshot image="display-tab-device-selected.png" title="Screenshot of the display tab in the output dialog with LcdDisplay selected in the Display dropdown." >}}